marcosdiez/shareviahttp/README.md

 ## ChangeLog
+v2.08:
+- Better compatibility with older devices
+- Better Spanish translation
+- The UI now shows when an IP connects and disconnects from the server

 v2.07:
 - Updated Spanish Translations (thanks to https://github.com/MauritsCornelis)
 - fixed jelly bean only code being called on ice cream sandwich (issue 24), Thanks https://github.com/lilicoding